 Skip chrome-plated and plastic license plate frames.
 These inexpensive options may seem attractive upfront, but they are quick to break down from exposure to even the mildest sun, weather and car washes.

-Stainless steel comes in a variety of finishes, including a polished mirror bright finish that has the look for chrome without the weaknesses, or black powder-coat for a sleek, performance look.
+Stainless steel comes in a variety of durable finishes that can mimic the look of chrome without the risk of chipping.

 3. Prevent License Plate Vibration & Paint Damage